Fallout begins for far-right trolls who trusted Epik to keep their identities secret

 “We don’t even have a true measurement of it,” Mitchell said of the scope of online hate.
 “We don’t know how it started, how small it was, how it is amplified and how big it is.
 Which would also tell us how big it could get unless we do something about it.”

-The role of Epik and other alternative Internet-services companies drew mainstream attention in the aftermath of the “Unite the Right” rally in 2017, when white supremacists who organized online converged on Charlottesville Until then, domain registrars and Web hosts had traditionally taken a hands-off approach to content unless it involved explicitly criminal activity, Beirich said, but the weekend’s deadly violence sparked calls for tech companies to more aggressively police what they kept online.
+The role of Epik and other alternative internet-services companies drew mainstream attention in the aftermath of the “Unite the Right” rally in 2017, when white supremacists who organized online converged on Charlottesville, Virginia.
+Until then, domain registrars and web hosts had traditionally taken a hands-off approach to content unless it involved explicitly criminal activity, researcher Beirich said, but the weekend’s deadly violence sparked calls for tech companies to more aggressively police what they kept online.

 One year later, Epik’s founder — whose last name, Monster, is confirmed to be real in Washington state voting records and a 1991 court judgment in New York — further involved himself in the debate following a mass shooting at the Tree of Life synagogue in Pittsburgh.

 As the nation recoiled at the attack that left 11 dead, Monster was mulling a different problem: deplatforming.
-He was deeply concerned that a right-wing social media site, Gab, had been knocked offline because the Pittsburgh shooter had been active there, sharing and spreading anti-Semitic hate until moments before the attack.
+He was deeply concerned that a right-wing social media site, Gab, had been knocked offline because the Pittsburgh shooter had been active there, sharing and spreading antisemitic hate until moments before the attack.

 In a blog post eight days after the shootings, Monster praised Gab as a “haven for free speech” and said its embattled founder, Andrew Torba, had acted “courageously.”
 Monster pledged that Epik would help Gab get back online, adding, “Let Freedom Ring.”

-The move — similar to stands Epik would later take after other tragedies, including the live-streamed murders of 51 people in two New Zealand mosques in 2019 — elevated the little-known domain registry in suburban Seattle to the center of a roiling national debate over Big Tech and Internet freedom.
+The move — similar to stands Epik would later take after other tragedies, including the livestreamed murders of 51 people in two New Zealand mosques in 2019 — elevated the little-known domain registry in suburban Seattle to the center of a roiling national debate over Big Tech and internet freedom.
 It also made Epik a hero to many on the right and a target for many on the left.

 The result of this can be seen plainly in the celebratory tone used by the hacker collective Anonymous when it announced the breach, as well as in the excitement of critics — both political opponents and extremism researchers — as they began attempting to reconstruct Epik’s business from the vast quantity of stolen data that includes 843,000 transactions over more than 10 years, plus nearly a million invoices.
 The data, which is hosted online for public download, totals more than 150 gigabytes.